Privacy Policy

 Who is responsible for your data

-The data controller for this site is [Controller name — to be confirmed].
-If you have any question about this policy, or you want to exercise any of the rights set out below, contact us at [email protected].
+The data controller for this site is Tourney Time Network Ltd. If you have any question about this policy, or you want to exercise any of the rights set out below, contact us at [email protected].

 What we collect, and why

-GA4 sets cookies and may process information such as your IP address (used by Google to approximate your location, then discarded), device and browser type, and the pages you view.
-GA4 only runs after you accept analytics in our consent banner.
-Until you do, Google Consent Mode keeps analytics storage denied by default, so no analytics cookies are set and no analytics data is sent.
-You can change your choice at any time (see “Cookies and consent” below).
+GA4 sets a cookie and may process information such as your IP address (used by Google to approximate your location, then discarded), device and browser type, and the pages you view.
+Analytics runs when you load the site; we show a banner letting you know, and you can opt out at any time — once you do, no further analytics cookies are set and no analytics data is sent on future visits (see “Cookies and consent” below).
+We do not use analytics for advertising and we set no advertising cookies.

-We use Vercel Speed Insights to monitor how quickly the site loads and responds (Core Web Vitals).
+We use Vercel Web Analytics to understand aggregate traffic — which pages are visited and how the site performs.
 This is a first-party, cookieless measurement: it does not set cookies, does not store identifiers on your device, and does not track you across other websites.
-It collects aggregated, anonymous performance metrics only.
+It collects aggregated, anonymous metrics only.

-Legal basis: our legitimate interest in keeping the site fast and working correctly (UK GDPR Article 6(1)(f)).
-Because it is cookieless and does not identify you, it runs regardless of your analytics choice.
+Legal basis: our legitimate interest in understanding and improving how the site is used (UK GDPR Article 6(1)(f)).
+Because it is cookieless and does not identify you, it runs regardless of your analytics cookie choice.

 3. Email sign-up (MailerLite) — only if you opt in